satyamkant/chit_chat/README.md

 # chitchat
-Chitchat, a messenging app similar to other messengers, people can send and receive messages.
+Chitchat, a messaging app similar to other messengers, people can send and receive messages.
 To send and receive messages you first need to create an account for the app!!.

 ## Getting Started